-An offeror's failure to meet these minimum prior experience requirements will cause their proposal to be considered non-responsive and rejected.
+An offeror must submit a specific list detailing how and where they meet these minimums.
+An offeror's failure to meet these minimum qualifications requirements will cause their proposal to be considered non-responsive and rejected.

 SEC.
 1.05 REQUIRED REVIEW